MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

    download objects.jpg
     ```

     The download command creates a popup link at the bottom right of your browser, which you can select to download and open the file.
-The image should look simlar to this:
+The image should look similar to this:

     ![An image with object boundary boxes.](../media/objects.jpg)